-• Number of asset classes: the current model uses 10 CAN asset classes and 11 Core asset classes.
+• Number of asset classes: the current model uses 10 CAN asset classes and 12 Core asset classes (with the addition of one asset class, 'Data Equipment', for estimating wholesale ADSL prices).
 If the user changes the number of asset classes used, these numbers must also be adjusted.